arka19das/Group_31_CS335_Project/docs/Manual.md

 []{#index-identifiers}

 Identifiers are sequences of characters used for naming variables, functions, new data types, and preprocessor macros.
-You can include letters, decimal digits, and the underscore character '`_`{.sample}' in identifiers.
+You can include letters and decimal digits in identifiers.
 The first character of an identifier cannot be a digit.
 Identifiers are case sensitive.
+Unlike C99, we do not allow underscores in a variable

 ------------------------------------------------------------------------